-As noted above, since 2005 our Compensation Committee has annually granted awards of shares of restricted stock to our named executive officers.
-The shares of restricted stock awarded under the Stock Incentive Plan vest three years after the grant date and have all the rights of our shares of common stock, including voting and dividend rights.
+Since 2005 our Compensation Committee has annually granted awards of shares of restricted stock to our named executive officers.
+The shares of restricted stock awarded under our Incentive Plan vest three years after the grant date and have all the rights of our shares of common stock, including voting rights, but other than in certain circumstances the right to cash dividends.
+The maximum number of restricted shares that may be awarded in any plan year to all participants is capped at 25,000 shares (we are proposing increasing this amount to 40,000 shares each year as part of the proposal to amend and restate our Stock Incentive Plan, which is described in greater detail herein).

-Our Compensation Committee awarded to each of our executive officers a grant of shares of restricted stock on August 18, 2009 based upon both our financial performance and each respective named executive officer's individual performance for fiscal 2009.
-Mr. Stratton was awarded 1,000 shares of restricted stock.
-Mr. Hansen was awarded 600 shares of restricted stock and each of Mr. Kazmierski and Mr. Guillot were awarded 400 shares of restricted stock on August 18, 2009.
-Mr. Krejci was not awarded any shares of restricted stock.
-The shares of restricted stock all vest on the third anniversary of the grant date and have all the rights of our shares of common stock, including dividend and voting rights.
-The shares of restricted stock had a grant date fair value per share of \$14.75 as determined pursuant to FASB Accounting Standards Codification Topic 718.
+Our Compensation Committee awarded to each of our executive officers a grant of shares of restricted stock on August 21, 2013 based upon both our financial performance and each respective named executive officer's individual performance for fiscal 2013, also taking into account such officer's position, duties and level of responsibility.
+Mr. Krejci was awarded 2,000 shares of restricted stock, Mr. Hansen was awarded 1,500 shares of restricted stock and each of Mr. Guillot, Mr. Messina and Ms. Scherbarth were awarded 1,000 shares of restricted stock on August 21, 2013.
+These shares of restricted stock all vest on the third anniversary of the grant date and have all the rights of our shares of common stock, including dividend and voting rights.
+These shares of restricted stock had a grant date fair value per share of \$35.89 as determined pursuant to FASB Accounting Standards Codification Topic 718.

-On August 17, 2010, the Compensation Committee also made specified grants of shares of restricted stock based upon fiscal 2010 performance of 2,000 shares to Mr. Stratton, 1,500 shares to Mr. Krejci, 1,200 shares to Mr. Hansen and 800 shares to each of Mr. Kazmierski and Mr. Guillot.
-The shares of restricted stock all vest on the third anniversary of the grant date and have all the rights of our shares of common stock, including dividend and voting rights.
-The shares of restricted stock had a grant date fair value per share of \$19.53 as determined pursuant to FASB Accounting Standards Codification Topic 718.
+On August 20, 2014, the Compensation Committee also made specified grants of shares of restricted stock based upon our financial performance and each respective named executive officer's individual performance for fiscal 2014 of 2,000 shares to Mr. Krejci, 1,500 shares to Mr. Hansen, 1,300 shares to each of Mr. Guillot and Mr. Messina and 1,000 shares to

+Ms. Scherbarth.
+These shares of restricted stock all vest on the third anniversary of the grant date and have all the rights of our shares of common stock (including voting rights), other than the right to receive cash dividends while such shares are not vested.
+These shares of restricted stock had a grant date fair value per share of \$70.90 as determined pursuant to FASB Accounting Standards Codification Topic 718.